c2mon/c2mon/docs/docs/user-guide/daq-api/daq-module-developer-guide.md

 }
 ```

-!!! info "Note"
-    It is necessary to pre-define the specific `EquipmentMessageHandler` implementation that will be used at configuration time (inside an `Equipment`).
+> It is necessary to pre-define the specific `EquipmentMessageHandler` implementation that will be used at configuration time (inside an `Equipment`).
     So, the DAQ process will only know at runtime which handler to use for that equipment.
 This allows a single process to deal with multiple types of
     equipment at the same time.